JeremiahKaren/35percent.github.io/_posts/2018-10-30-shopping-centre-legal-challenge.md

         <label for="message">Comment:</label>
         <textarea name="message" id="message" cols="55" rows="10">Dear Southwark Planning,

-We welcome this proposed development as some mitigation to the detrimental impact of the redevelopment of the Elephant shopping centre on local independent traders.
+I welcome this proposed development as an attempt at mitigation against the detrimental impact of the redevelopment of the Elephant and Castle shopping centre on local independent traders.

-However, the Applicant's proposals require changes if the development is to benefit the number of traders who need help.
+However, the applicant's proposals require changes if the development is to benefit the number of traders who need help.

-We therefore support the comments and suggestions made by the Elephant Traders Association and Latin Elephant for improvements to the Applicant's proposals, and ask that before any planning permission is granted that the size of the facility be increased to accommodate all the displaced independent traders who require new premises and that the following should first be agreed with the traders;
+I therefore support the comments and suggestions made by the Elephant Traders Association and Latin Elephant for improvements to the applicant's proposals, and ask that before any planning permission is granted that the size of the facility be increased to accommodate all the displaced independent traders who require new premises and that the following should first be agreed with the traders;

 -	the rents and service charge levels
 -	secure tenancy arrangements